Suvarchala04/todo-app/README.md

 ## 🚀 Features

-Task Management: Users can add, edit, and delete tasks easily.
+Task Management: Users can add, and delete tasks easily.

 Responsive Design: The app is fully responsive, ensuring a smooth experience on both desktop and mobile devices.